 - 1. Suricata first identifies all content matches that have the highest "priority" that are used in the signature.
-The priority is based off of the buffer being matched on and generally 'http\\' buffers have a higher priority (lower number is higher priority).
-See Appendix B for details on which buffers have what priority. - 2.
+The priority is based off of the buffer being matched on and generally application layer buffers have a higher priority (lower number is higher priority).
+The buffer http\method is an exception and has lower priority than the general content buffer. - 2.
 Within the content matches identified in step 1 (the highest priority content matches), the longest (in terms of character/byte length) content match is used as the fast pattern match. - 3.
 If multiple content matches have the same highest priority and qualify for the longest length, the one with the highest character/byte diversity score ("Pattern Strength") is used as the fast pattern match.
-See Appendix C for details on the algorithm used to determine Pattern Strength. - 4.
-If multiple content matches have the same highest priority, qualify for the longest length, and the same highest Pattern Strength, the buffer ("list\id") that was registered last is used as the fast pattern match.
-See Appendix B for the registration order of the different buffers/lists. - 5.
+See Appendix A for details on the algorithm used to determine Pattern Strength. - 4.
+If multiple content matches have the same highest priority, qualify for the longest length, and the same highest Pattern Strength, the buffer ("list\id") that was registered last is used as the fast pattern match. - 5.
 If multiple content matches have the same highest priority, qualify for the longest length, the same highest Pattern Strength, and have the same list\id (i.e. are looking in the same buffer), then the one that comes first (from left-to-right) in the rule is used as the fast pattern match.